Join TAM Council

 Section 4.
 The day-to-day management of the Association shall be vested in the Executive Director and any Association staff or contractor(s) the Executive Director sees fit to support the Association, pending Council and/or budget oversite.
 Its duties shall be as defined in the By-Laws.

 Section 1.
-The Executive Committee shall be composed of the President, who shall serve as chair, Vice-President of Annual Conference Program Committee, Vice-President for Development, Vice-President for Special Initiatives, Secretary, Treasurer, and immediate Past-President.
+The Executive Committee shall be composed of the President, who shall serve as chair, Vice-President, Vice-President for Development, Vice-President for Special Projects, Vice-President of IDEA, Secretary, Treasurer, and immediate Past President.

 Section 2.
 The Executive Committee shall have general supervision of the affairs of the Association between Council meetings.
 It shall make recommendations to the Council.
 All actions taken by the Executive Committee shall be reported to the Council at the Council’s next scheduled meeting.
 By action of the Council in a duly constituted meeting with a quorum of Councilmembers present as defined in the TAM By-laws, Article IV, Section 8, any action of the Executive Committee may be nullified or reversed.